PostgREST/postgrest-docs/docs/configuration.rst

   **In-Database** `n/a`
   =============== =================

-  Specifies the maximum time in seconds that the request could wait for the pool to free up a connection slot to the database.
+  Specifies the maximum time in seconds that the request will wait for the pool to free up a connection slot to the database.
 If it times out without acquiring a connection, then the request is aborted and a ``504`` error is returned.

 .. _db-pre-request: